Little-Lions/.github/profile/README.md

 ## Contribute

 Are you a software engineer?
-Digital Lions is a classic web application consisting of a frontend (Next.js, Typescript, Javascript) with a backend and a database (Python, FastAPI, Postgres). [littlelionschildcoaching.com](https://littlelionschildcoaching.com) is a Wordpress page.
+Digital Lions is a classic web application consisting of a frontend (Next.js, Typescript, Javascript) with a backend (Python, FastAPI) and a database (Postgres).
+The public webpage [littlelionschildcoaching.com](https://littlelionschildcoaching.com) is a Wordpress page.
 Do you possess any of these skills and feel like contributing?
 Reach out to us!

 ## Donate